Are you ready to sell at a craft show?

 Last year I was at an art show and my booth was across from a painter artist.
 She had some paintings on easels in front of her space and they were great paintings and they were expensive.
 She had two tables set up inside the space with easels and baskets with affordable prints.
 For THE ENTIRE TWO DAYS, she and a friend sat in front of these tables barring customers from browsing through her beautiful prints.
 At the end of the show, she said “what a crappy show.
 I won’t be back” Her whole booth looked uncared for, unprofessional and by her sitting there her customers did not feel comfortable looking.
 I, who was situated right across from her, had my best show ever!

 6. Meet the other Vendors – I always love to take a walk around and see what everyone is selling (as well as looking at their booths to see how they are set up).
 A little reconnaissance work!!
 Get to know your neighbors especially!
-They come in handy when you need a potty break, something to eat or more change (because that first customer paid with a $100 bill.
+They come in handy when you need a potty break, something to eat, or more change (because that first customer paid with a $100 bill.
 Remember!).

 Vendors are buyers too!
 I don’t think I have ever done a show where other vendors did not purchase something from me.
 I love supporting handmade so I am prone to purchase from them as well!!

 7. Make sure there are prices on everything – When someone walks by and something on your table catches their eye enough to pick it up and inspect it, one of the first things they do is look for a price.
 Make sure it’s easy to find because most of the time THEY WON’T ASK.
-For my pottery, I use removable circles but use whatever makes sense to your product.
+For my pottery, I use removable dots but use whatever makes sense to your product.

 8. Don’t put everything out at once and crowd your table – Too much product is confusing to the customer and it makes your small space look cluttered.
 The customer goes into decision overload.
-Put a piece or two of similar items out so their is less choice and replace as it is sold.
-It feels counter-productive and its hard to decide which pieces to put out but I have seen this work.
+Put a piece or two of similar items out so there is less choice and replace as it is sold.
+It feels counter-productive and it’s hard to decide which pieces to put out but I have seen this work.
 Having fewer pieces out also gives the customer a feeling of urgency.
 Get it now or it may be gone.

 9. Bags and Tissue for your artworks trip home – Don’t forget to bring something for the customer to take your goods home in.
 I am not talking about used Walmart bags either (remember the “be professional” tip above).
 You can get bulk bags fairly inexpensively.
 I get tissue and Bags at Store Supply Warehouse but Amazon has some good deals too.

-10. Business Cards are a MUST – Let me say that again BUSINESS CARDS ARE A MUST .
+10. Business Cards are a MUST – Let me say that again BUSINESS CARDS ARE A MUST.
 Make them easily accessible by placing them somewhere on your table so the customer can help themselves.
 A customer may not be ready to buy from you YET but they need to have some way of finding you later.
-On my business card, I have a beautiful photo of some of my artsy Mugs which will remind them later remember me and my product.
-I also have my website address, Etsy Store address, and URLS to my Facebook and Instagram accounts.
+On my business card, I have a beautiful photo of some of my artsy Mugs which will remind them later to remember me and my product.
+I also have my website address, Etsy Store address, and URLs to my Facebook and Instagram accounts.
 Make it easy for them to find you later.

 11. Stay Positive – Sometimes shows are slow.
 The weather may be bad or there is something else happening in the area that draws the crowds away.
 It can be discouraging to sit (and sit and sit) with no activity but that happens.
 Not every show is a huge success.
 But there will be people and they can feel your energy so stay positive, stay smiling and hand out those business cards, collect email addresses, chat with your vendor neighbor.
 You are getting out there and gaining experience.

 12. Promote the Show – Start promoting that you will be at the show well before the show date.
-Ask people to come see you.
+Ask people to come to see you.
 Promote other vendors as well so that they will know there will be other cool products there as well.
 Put it on your Website Calendar, promote it on Social Networks, blast it out to your email list.

 14. Most importantly, Have Fun with it.
 Shows can be fun as well as profitable.
 If you are just starting out keep these tips in mind and add them a step at a time.
 Case future shows to see how they are run and the quality of the vendors.
 Space them accordingly so that you have enough product made!